NeuraLiying/mtp_train/README.md

 This repository contains training scripts for Multi-Token Prediction (MTP) based on the Qwen model.
 The goal is to accelerate inference of large language models by training them to predict multiple tokens at once.

-This implementation is based on the [MiMo-MTP paper (ICML 2024)](https://arxiv.org/pdf/2505.07608), which introduces a multi-token prediction framework to improve decoding efficiency without sacrificing accuracy.
+This implementation is based on the [MiMo-MTP paper ](https://arxiv.org/pdf/2505.07608), which introduces a multi-token prediction framework to improve decoding efficiency without sacrificing accuracy.

 ## 🔧 Project Structure